infosec-ucalgary/magpieCTF-2025/pwn/printf2/readme.md

 has identified yet another device (out of presumably hundreds) that might have more clues as to what *Jake* was planning.
 Good luck.'

+>Plot:
+>The buffer that's supposed to hold the flag contains: "xelcgb_vf_tbar", when unencrypted says:
+>"krypto_is_gone".

 ## Intended Solve

 The flag is located in the global `.data` section again, but this time, the hacker